ManiSadati/GPU_Logic_resimulator/README.md

 GPU Accelerated Logic Re-simulator
 ======================================
 PALANG is a logic resimulation tool accelerated by GPGPU developed by the research team Seyed Mani Sadati and Mohammad Shahidzade supervised by Prf.
-Behnam Ghavami at Shahid Bahonar University of kerman (SBUK).
+Behnam Ghavami at Shahid Bahonar University of kerman (SBUK) and first place of ICCAD-Contest 2020 problem C.
 PALANG is the best open-source tool for logic resimulation based on GPU which is parallelized by 2 dimensions.
 In particular, our tool solves a problem in the industry, which is described in the following link: